-The one I’m looking at here is a new model from 3 Legged Thing, a small British company that focuses on travel tripods.
+The one I’m looking at here is a new model from 3 Legged Thing, a small British company that specializes in travel tripods.
 I’ve reviewed some of their other tripods before.
-All of their models have boys’ names. and this one continues that tradition—it’s the Leo.
+All of their models have boys’ names.
+This one continues that tradition—it’s called the Leo.

-The Leo is the smallest in the Equinox series.
-Like the others in the series, it’s made of carbon fiber, uses twist locks for its leg and center column extensions.
-And they all share a new, distinctive color scheme that stands out next to most other boring black tripods, with bulging bronzed twist locks that somehow remind me of furry leg warmers.
+The Leo is the smallest in 3 Legged Things’ Equinox series.
+Like the others in the series, it’s made of carbon fiber and uses twist locks for its leg and center column extensions.
+And they all share a new, distinctive color scheme that stands out next to most other boring black tripods, with bulging bronzed twist locks that remind me of furry leg warmers.

 The legs have a manual ratchet lock at the top that can lock them in one of three shooting angles: 23°, 55°, and 80°.